 1. Submit a copy translated into English by a certified translator.

-**It is the applicant’s responsibility to notify his or her referee that, in accordance with the Province of Alberta’s Freedom of Information and Protection of Privacy Act, the information contained in the letter of reference is not considered to be confidential.
+**It is the applicant’s responsibility to notify his or her referee that, in accordance with the Province of Alberta’s Freedom of Information and Protection of Privacy Act, the information contained in the Letter of Recommendation is not considered to be confidential.
 The applicant, upon request, may view the information.